syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Bookmarks.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Bookmarks/Insert-simple-text-into-bookmark).

-The following code example shows how to insert a paragraph item by using BookmarkNavigator.
+The following code example shows how to insert a paragraph item by using [BookmarkNavigato](https://help.syncfusion.com/cr/file-formats/Syncfusion.DocIO.DLS.BookmarksNavigator.html).

 {% tabs %}